CharlesRh/secular-buddhism/eightfold-path/3-right-speech/05-meaningful-speech.md

 ### The Value of Words Well Chosen

 Today we explore the fourth aspect of Right Speech: meaningful speech, which in Pali is called *samphappalāpā veramaṇī* (abstaining from idle chatter).
-While the previous aspects of Right Speech addressed truthfulness, harmony, and gentleness, this aspect focuses on speaking with purpose and substance.
+While the previous aspects of Right Speech addressed truthfulness, harmony, and truth to power, this aspect focuses on speaking with purpose and substance.

 The Buddha emphasized the importance of meaningful communication: